-This WG’s Chair is Jonathan Leloux (UPM) and its Vice Chair is dr. Marios Theristis (name organization).
+This WG’s Chair is Dr. Jonathan Leloux (Polytechnic University of Madrid, Spain) and its Vice Chair is Dr. Sonia Pinto (University of Lisbon, Portugal).

 Email for contact: email@example.com

 The WG5 aims to contribute towards PV systems that are better integrated into the grid, that perform better, and whose operation under real-world conditions is better understood.
 This is done through the exploration of different complementary pathways:

 - Identification of required data and appropriate simulation models

 - Accurate forecasting of solar power and cloud formation to make it possible for utilities to be able to better balance their distribution grids

 - Analysis of the interface between PV systems and low voltage distributed grids.
 Feeding of distributed solar power into grids under variable irradiance conditions.

 - Matching electricity demand with supply in (smart) energy homes.
 Smart solar charging of electric vehicles and other storage solutions.
 Self-consumption and domestic uses of PV such as smart appliances.

 - Development of data analysis and simulation tools

 - Short and long term forecasting of irradiance and PV power generation.